Ever wish web apps behaved more like real apps? Progressive Web Apps are a new technology that’s aiming to make that happen.

 Progressive Web Apps have been under development for some time, but they’re about to make a larger leap into the public eye.

-With Windows 10’s next update—codenamed Redstone 4, which will be released in March 2018—Microsoft is enabling support for PWAs.
+With Windows 10’s next update—the April 2018 Update, codenamed Redstone 4, which will be released on April 30—Microsoft is enabling support for PWAs.
 As on other platforms, you can head to a PWA’s website and install it via Microsoft Edge.
 However, Microsoft will also be listing Progressive Web Apps in the Store for easy installation.
 Developers can list their own apps in the Store, but Microsoft will also be using Bing to find good PWAs on the web and automatically list them.
 They’ll still be hosted normally on their website and updated by the developer, but Microsoft is making it easier to find and install them.
 You’ll never even need to open the Edge browser to find, install, and run a PWA on Windows 10.
 This should help bulk up the Windows Store, but looks like bad news for Microsoft’s UWP app platform.
 Why would many developers make a UWP app when a PWA would be fine and run on multiple operating systems?

 On Google Chrome—whether for Windows, Mac, Linux, or Chrome OS—PWAs are about to replace the discontinued “Chrome Apps” platform.
 Google says support for desktop installation of PWAs should arrive “in mid-2018“, roughly.
 Then those PWAs will work with Chrome on the desktop.
 This feature is already being tested in the unstable development version of Chrome, named Canary.